pavan191001/PCB_Design_of_Smart_Street_Lights_System/README.md

 # Electronics Packaging
-To build a pcb which performs motion sensor based light system.
+To build a PCB that performs motion sensor-based light system using Autocad Eagle

 Group Members: